stef/pwdsphinx/README.md

 from your usual desktop/smartphone.
 Also a client is supplied which is able to communicate with the server and manage passwords.

+Both the client and the server can be configured by any of the following files:
+ - `/etc/sphinx/config`
+ - `~/.sphinxrc`
+ - `~/.config/sphinx/config`
+ - `./sphinx.cfg`

+Files are parsed in this order, this means global settings can be overridden by per-user and per-directory settings.

 ### oracle - the server

-The server can be "configured" by changing the variables on top of the file.
+The server can be "configured" by changing the variables in the `[server]` section of the config file.

-The address is the IP address on which the server is listening, default is `localhost` - you might want to change that.
-The port is by default 2355.
-And a data directory where all the device "secrets" are stored, this defaults to "data/" in the current directory.
+The `address` is the IP address on which the server is listening, default is `localhost` - you might want to change that.

+The `port` where the server is listening is by default 2355.

+`datadir` specifies the data directory where all the device "secrets" are stored, this defaults to "data/" in the current directory.
 You might want to back up this directory from time to time to an encrypted medium.

+`verbose` enables logging to standard output.

+`keydir` is the directory where the server stores its secret key, that is used to sign messages to the clients.

-Change these three variables to fit your needs.
+Change these settings to fit your needs.
 Starting the server can be done simply by:

 ```